Agent Skills: Creating & updating pull requests

 Creating & updating pull requests

 A PR description manages a reviewer's attention.
-Optimize for review speed: a good description gets the reviewer oriented in 30 seconds and answers "what changed, why, and where do I start reading?" before they open the diff.
+Optimize for review speed: orient the reviewer in 30 seconds, answer "what changed, why, and where do I start reading?" before they open the diff.

 Critical rules